Parnell Street: History

-Originally, Parnell Street was part of the ancient road connecting the old city to the northern coast, with Father Matthew Bridge connecting Church Street and Wood Quay in the east, to Ballybough and Fairview in the west.
+Prior to the 18th century, Parnell Street was part of the ancient road connecting the old city to the northern coast, with Father Mathew Bridge connecting Church Street and Wood Quay in the east, to Ballybough and Fairview in the west.

+18th century

 During the 18th century, the development of Amiens Street and Annesley Bridge provided a new coast road, and Parnell Street and its continuation to the east, Summerhill, became home to Georgian architecture.
-The Rotunda Hospital, the Ambassador Theatre and the Gate Theatre are all on Parnell Street.
+Prominent Georgian buildings on the street include the Rotunda Hospital, the Ambassador Theatre and the Gate Theatre while previously the street also included Simpson's Hospital and the Damer Institute.

 In 1748, Bartholomew Mosse bought land from William Naper on Parnell Street to construct the Rotunda Hospital.

-William Corbett lived at No. 57 Parnell Street.
+Around the same time, fashionable Georgian streets were developed radiating from the street including most notably Dominick Street and North Great George's Street and later Gardiner Street.

+19th century

+In the 19th century, the street continued to develop as a mainly commercial area with prominent businesses established on the street such as St Peter's Bakery towards the end of the century near Gardiner Street and Mooney's pub opposite the Rotunda hospital.

+20th century

+The Parnell Monument was constructed at the junction of Parnell Street and O'Connell Street in 1906-07.
 Formerly Great Britain Street, the street was renamed after Charles Stewart Parnell when Dublin Corporation adopted a resolution on 1 October 1911, after the erection of the statue to Parnell on the street as it meets O'Connell Street.
-No original eighteenth or nineteenth century properties are now standing.
+The statue was created by Irish-American sculptor Augustus Saint-Gaudens.
+Saint-Gaudens stated that "I wish to make the Parnell monument the crowning work of my life."

+The Noyeks fire tragedy occurred on the corner of the street and Kings Inn Street in 1972 killing 8 people.

-The western end of Parnell Street has been substantially redeveloped in recent years.
-The urban regeneration came after road plans by Dublin Corporation devastated the street in the 1970s, when it was scheduled to be part of the Inner Tangent Road scheme, causing massive dereliction and blight.
-Virtually all of the original Georgian architecture was destroyed, the numerous business and houses demolished and subsequently replaced by buildings of a much larger scale.
-The street was developed into a dual-carriageway.
-The Ilac Centre is the oldest shopping centre in the city centre and has an entrance onto Parnell Street.
+The western end of Parnell Street was substantially redeveloped from the end of the 20th century up to 2008.
+The urban regeneration came after road plans by Dublin Corporation devastated the street in the 1970s with wholesale demolition of buildings when it was scheduled to be part of the Inner Tangent Road scheme, causing widespread dereliction.
+A significant portion of the original Georgian and Victorian architecture was destroyed, with numerous houses demolished and subsequently replaced mostly by apartment buildings.
+The street was developed into a dual-carriageway with an island in the middle of parts of the street.

-The Parnell Monument was constructed at the junction of Parnell Street and O'Connell Street in 1906-07.

-Ireland's largest independent bookshop, Chapters Bookstore in Parnell Street, traded for 40 years before closing in 2022.
+The Ilac Centre opened in 1981 with an entrance onto Parnell Street is the oldest shopping centre in the city.
+The construction of the centre involved the wholesale demolition of hundreds of buildings and many streets and laneways including the disappearance of prominent connecting streets such as Little Denmark Street.